grinnell-cs/csc151-dh/_eboards/eboard09-1.md

 * Acknowledge that it's okay if you don't completely understand the reading or the procedures mentioned in the reading.
 We do the labs to help you figure things out better.
+    * Aka "Cut your losses".
+    * Aka "Understand the learning curve".
 * Take notes as you go.
     * Including pointers to things (i.e., find out more about X in ….)
     * Try things out in DrRacket.